gradle/gradle/design-docs/custom-ivy-status.md

 * Use a "latest" version selector with a status that is not contained in the module's status scheme.
 A meaningful error should occur.

+* If a module version's descriptor does not declare a status, its status defaults to the least mature status for the module's status scheme.
+(Matches Ivy's behavior.)

+* If a module version has no descriptor, its status defaults to the least mature status for the module's status scheme.

 ## Consume a "latest" version of an Ivy module with custom status that exists in multiple Ivy repositories

 If a module exists in multiple Ivy repositories, the "latest" version should be computed across all repositories.